Why RPA Projects Fails ?

-Most bots are designed to automate tasks, a far cry from redesigning and automating the business processes that are at the heart of real transformation.
-Used correctly, RPA can be a very useful tool in a strategic transformation initiative.
+Most bots are designed to automate tasks, a far cry from redesigning and automating the business processes at the heart of real transformation.
+Used correctly, RPA can be a handy tool in a strategic transformation initiative.
 But if approached incorrectly, they can perpetuate legacy system problems.

 RPA bots are designed to automate tasks – they won’t address the transformational need to optimize or redesign processes for the digital world.
 And they can’t deliver meaningful digital transformation on their own.

-Business leaders that have high hopes for huge returns from massive RPA process deployment are frequently disappointed.
-Problems arise when organizations mistake routine tasks for processes, and either vastly underestimates the complexity of the processes they’re trying to automate or the time it takes to fully integrate and automate unattended bots.
+Business leaders with high hopes for huge returns from massive RPA process deployment are frequently disappointed.
+Problems arise when organizations mistake routine tasks for processes, and either vastly underestimate the complexity of the methods they’re trying to automate or the time it takes to integrate and automate unattended bots fully.
 The result can be delayed or abandoned projects.